p4rkerw/SALSA/Tutorial/README.md

 -e SCRATCH1="/mnt/g/scratch" \
 --rm -it p4rkerw/salsa:latest
 ```
-**Genotype an RNA sample** Pick an option depending on whether you did the cellranger alignment or skipped ahead.
+**Genotype an RNA sample** There are two options in the tutorial workflow depending on whether you did the cellranger alignment or skipped ahead.
+You only need to do one.
 ```
-# if you followed the cellranger alignment step...
+# Option 1: if you followed the cellranger alignment step...
 # runtime ~3min
 bash SALSA/step1_gatk_genotype.sh \
 --bam rna_counts/outs/possorted_genome_bam.bam \